deepaklearner/sample_cypher/further_req.md

 9. code of populate supervisor hierachy
 9.1 How can i make my code easy to maintain.
-9.2 can we move match_user_qry  and match_user_without_mngr_qry  also to helper function
+9.2 can we move match_user_qry  and match_user_without_mngr_qry  also to helper function 9.3 or better i am thinking if we can move them to a yaml config file. what do you suggest